flamedfury/flamedfury.com/src/posts/2023-03-31-monthly-recap.md

 ---
 title: 'Monthly Recap: March 2023'
-description: Hello web surfers, and welcome to February's recap.
+description: Hello web surfers, and welcome to March's recap.
 This month I started writing blog posts again.
 tags: [monthly recap]
 date: 2023-03-31
 ---

-Hello web surfers, and welcome to February's recap.
+Hello web surfers, and welcome to March's recap.
 This month I started writing blog posts again.

 I have spent little time on the website this month, focusing on family and work.
 I have started trying to write blog posts again and have enjoyed the process.
 They could be more substantial, but I hope this will get me back into the flow of writing again.